kavinm/HardhatHelloWorld/README.md

-# Sample Hardhat Project
+# Sunrise Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a basic Hardhat use case to deploy on the Sunrise Testnet

 Try running some of the following tasks: